Gedeon23/cashew/README.md

 - Search recoll index
 - Display of Title (file name if no title is found in metadata) and Author
 - easy keyboard driven navigation

-## Planned Features

 - Detail View for each entry
-- Surrounding Directory View
 - easily open the entry in your preferred pdf viewer

+## Planned Features

 - easily open possible source files (latex, typst) in your editor
+- Surrounding Directory View
+- flags to integrate into bash script

 ## Installation